 4510.02: Long Term Disability - Group Income Protection Plan4510.02: Long Term Disability - Group Income Protection Plan holly Wed, 07/10/2019 - 10:36

-Employees who qualify for long term disability under the District's Group Income Protection Plan (hereinafter “the Plan”) shall be considered to be separated from employment under the Plan upon initial receipt of benefits under the Plan.
+Employees who qualify and are eligible for long term disability under the District's Group Income Protection Plan (hereinafter “the Plan”) shall be considered to be separated from employment under the Plan upon initial receipt of benefits under the Plan.
 In order to receive benefits under the Plan, the following procedures shall be followed:

 A. The employee or his/her designee shall submit a written application for Long Term Disability benefits on the form approved by the Plan’s insurance provider.
 The Plan’s insurance provider shall review the request and the insurance provider shall determine if the employee is eligible for benefits under the terms of the Plan.
 The employee’s written application must establish and certify that the employee is unable to do the essential functions of the employee’s job with or without reasonable accommodations.